 But of course, there are some differences between these plans:

 One thing to keep in mind is that AccuWebHosting’s packages differ in price whether you opt for a semi-annual, annual, biannual, or even triannual billing cycle.
-When we look into the cheapest plan, the semi-annual billing cycle is the most expensive, costing $3.25/month.
-The triannual billing cycle ends up being the cheapest at only $3.09/month.
+At the same time, while other plans have different billing options, the cheapest plan only comes with a monthly billing cycle that costs $1.99 for the first installment.

 The best part is that the renewal price stays the same as the initial cost, which is extremely attractive budget-wise and not many providers can offer that.